 -Homeowners insurance - Bank will require you insurance to secure their investment, therefore they will require you to have homeowners insurance.
 Your insurance broker can give you a glimpse of how much you will be spending.
 The more expensive the house, waterfront and if it is in a flood zone are all factors that come into play, talk to your insurance broker.

 -HOA's - (Home Owners Association fees) find out if there are any, typically a gated community or a condo WILL have one, factor this into the monthly payment.

 The above information could be found easily in the internet nowadays, state websites will have this info, you just have to dig a little.

 Final word of advice -

-If you are serious enough to be looking at properties, my serious advice is to do your due diligence and complete steps 1-2.
-Steps 1-2 are the most basic yet most instrumental steps when buying a property since they will give you a concrete idea as to how much you can spend on a property.
+If you are serious enough to be looking at properties, my serious advice is to do your due diligence and get a realtor and a pre approval letter.
+They will give you a concrete idea as to how much you can spend on a property.

-Let's say you found your dream property, at the price you want (and can pay), but you are not prepared, so you cannot offer any money for the property.
-When you come back ready to purchase the property, it may be sold (yes it happens that fast).
+Let's say you found your dream property, at the price you want (and can pay), but you are not prepared, you will not be able to make an offer for the property.
+When you come back ready to make an offer on the property, it may be sold (yes it happens that fast).